dojo/docs/dojox/grid.rst

 Selecting data
 --------------

-To get the current selection of the grid simply use following code
+To get the current selection of the grid you can use the method yourGrid.selection.getSelected().
+You will get an array of the selected items.
+The following code shows an example:

 .. cv-compound::